BytesRobotics/ros2_t260/README.md

 4. Wheel odometry input for improved VIO from T200 series camera
 5. Built on a lifecycle node for easier integration into larger projects and more control over camera state.

+For build, installation, and setup guidance please reference the `.travis.yaml` file in this repository.

 ## Build and Code Status

 #### Release